swarch-2f-rootly/2f/Prototype_4/replication-influxdb3/README.md

-# InfluxDB 3 Enterprise Replication - Availability Scenario
+# InfluxDB 3 Enterprise Active Redundancy - Availability Scenario

 This document demonstrates the availability scenario for InfluxDB 3 Enterprise deployed on GCP with replication at both the compute and data storage levels.